 Dunbar is a somewhat small city located in the state of West Virginia.
-With a population of 7,093 people and four constituent neighborhoods, Dunbar is the 18th largest community in West Virginia.
+With a population of 7,480 people and three constituent neighborhoods, Dunbar is the 18th largest community in West Virginia.

-In terms of college education, Dunbar is somewhat better educated than the 21.84% who have a 4-year degree or higher in the typical US community: 25.76% of adults 25 and older in the city have at least a bachelor's degree.
+The overall education level of Dunbar is somewhat higher than in the average US city of 21.84%: 27.74% of adults 25 and older in the city have at least a bachelor's degree.

-The per capita income in Dunbar in 2018 was $26,658, which is upper middle income relative to West Virginia, and middle income relative to the rest of the US.
-This equates to an annual income of $106,632 for a family of four.
+The per capita income in Dunbar in 2018 was $24,982, which is upper middle income relative to West Virginia, and lower middle income relative to the rest of the US.
+This equates to an annual income of $99,928 for a family of four.
 However, Dunbar contains both very wealthy and poor people as well.

 Dunbar is a very ethnically-diverse city.
 The people who call Dunbar home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Dunbar residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Dunbar include English, Irish, German, Scottish, and French.
+Important ancestries of people in Dunbar include English, Irish, German, Hungarian, and Scottish.